Find Grad Schools

 92 Yearly Graduations

 Kennesaw State University is the 3rd most popular school in the nation for students seeking a graduate certificate in instructional media.
 Roughly 41,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-For the 2020-2021 academic year, 92 graduate certificates were handed out to instructional media majors at KSU Georgia.
-About 90% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 92 people received their graduate certificate in instructional media from KSU Georgia.
+Of these students, 81% were women and 32% were members of underrepresented racial-ethnic groups.

 #4